Commercial Payers → Commercial and Employer Coverage → Coverage in Practice

 Minnesota Health Action Group

-The Minnesota Health Action Group convenes employers and other stakeholders to improve the value of health and health care.
-It recently shared some of the experiences of its partner employers that have implemented the National DPP lifestyle change program.
+The Minnesota Health Action Group convened employers and other stakeholders to improve the value of health and health care.
+It shared some of the experiences of its partner employers that have implemented the National DPP lifestyle change program.
 These experiences highlight important considerations for employers deciding how to implement the program.

 Employee demand – If a small employer, are there enough employees to fill an onsite class?
 Other available options, in addition to onsite classes, include offering an online program, combining with a community class, or partnering with another local employer.

 Online experience – Are employees comfortable using technology and able to go online to check in?
 Can the employees access the program at work on company time?